csilent-c0d3r/create-gmail-accounts-by-bot/README.md

 # create-gmail-accounts-by-bot
-this bot can be create the gmail by language python
+this bot you can create gmail by python